 Did you mean to do a kind act for someone?
 If not, do it now.

 Do you have any unfinished homework or projects?
 Complete them.

 Did you think about what you will do in the coming year to become a better person?
-Write them down and bring them with you when we go to visit the temple.
+Write it down.

-After I finished my to-do list, it was time to relax and enjoy the coming of the new year on the evening of December 31.
-Mother and I sat in our clean house and enjoyed eating a traditional bowl of buckwheat noodles topped with grated mountain potatoes.
-While the slippery noodles went down our throats, we listened to the faraway sounds of the temple bells as it rang out the exact number of the year we were about to enter.
+After I finished my to-do list, it was time to relax and enjoy the coming of the New Year on the evening of December 31.
+Mother and I sat in our clean house and enjoyed eating traditional bowl of buckwheat noodles topped with grated mountain potatoes.
+As the slippery noodles went down our throats, we listened to the far away sounds of the temple bells as they rang out the exact number of the year we were about to enter.

 Mother said, “Keiko, soba noodles are the last to enter your stomach this year.
 This is cleansing.
 You will start out the new year with a clean body and a clear mind.”

 I loved getting up early on New Year’s Day.
 Mother dressed me in a colorful kimono and we visited the temple and prayed for a good year so as to have the fortune to maintain good relationships, health and wealth.
 After that, we went home, ready to have fun playing children’s games with the neighborhood children and eating traditional New Year’s food which Mother prepared.

 Japanese New Years is called Oshogatsu and lasts for three days (Jan 1st – 3rd).